Sweets fatten. That, of course, you knew. Sugar, however, is also responsible for other harmful effects on the body.

 When food manufacturers take the fat out of foods, what do they put in?
 Yep, sugar.

-5) Do not replace sugar with artificial sweeteners
+5) Do not replace it with artificial sweeteners

 6) Manage stress